EMPAT94/empat94.github.io/_gs/tutorial.md

 *Special Effects:*

-* Magic Boost - You get extra intelligence, perception and/or wisdom points on every Class Upgrade
+* Magic Boost - You get extra intelligence, perception, and/or wisdom points on every Class Upgrade

 ---